 Before the pandemic, taxes often accounted for a larger share of the automatic response to economic downturns than spending programs.
-A 2015 paper by the Congressional Budget Office (CBO) estimated that “revenues have accounted for about three-quarters, on average, of the effect of the automatic stabilizers on the budget over the past 50 years.”
+A 2015 Congressional Budget Office (CBO) paper estimated that “revenues have accounted for about three-quarters, on average, of the effect of the automatic stabilizers on the budget over the past 50 years.”

-CBO estimates the average annual contribution of automatic stabilizers to the deficit between 1971 and 2021 as 0.8 percent of potential GDP (an estimate of the value of economic output if labor and capital had been at their maximum sustainable rates).
+CBO estimates the average annual contribution of automatic stabilizers to the deficit between 1972 and 2022 as 0.6 percent of potential GDP (an estimate of the value of economic output if labor and capital had been at their maximum sustainable rates).
 Stabilizers contributed to budget deficits in 37 of the 50 years analyzed.
-For instance, in 1982 when the U.S. economy was in a recession, the analysis found that stabilizers were responsible for 52 percent of the budget deficit in that year.
-On the other hand, about half of the $126 billion budget surplus in 1999 was attributed to automatic stabilizers.
+For instance, in 1982, when the U.S. economy was in a recession, the analysis found that stabilizers were responsible for 52 percent of the budget deficit that year.
+Stabilizers can also contribute to budget surpluses as well — about half of the $126 billion budget surplus in 1999 was attributed to automatic stabilizers.

-Generally, lower-income households are more likely to spend any additional income compared to higher-income households, which means that strengthening of automatic stabilizers may be more effective if targeted towards lower-income households.
+Generally, lower-income households are more likely to spend any additional income compared to higher-income households, which means that strengthening automatic stabilizers may be more effective if targeted toward lower-income households.
 The Center on Budget and Policy Priorities argued in a 2016 paper that stabilizers can be made stronger by automatically increasing SNAP benefits when a trigger, possibly tied to state unemployment rates, reaches certain thresholds.
-It also proposed that higher federal payments to help states cover their Medicaid costs take effect automatically, possibly via the same mechanism that is used to trigger a temporary increase in SNAP benefits.
+It also proposed that higher federal payments to help states cover their Medicaid costs take effect automatically, possibly via the same mechanism used to trigger a temporary increase in SNAP benefits..